 Before beginning his legal career, Mr. Weatherwax received a bachelor’s degree in mechanical engineering from Princeton University and practiced for six years as an engineer performing work for public utilities, private energy sellers, and state and local regulatory commissions.
 As an engineer, his work included price and load forecasting, need and risk assessment of energy generation and transmission, and impact evaluations of green energy technology such as leading-edge reduced-emission vehicle initiatives.

-PTAB Post-Grant Matters – Represented numerous clients in over 70 IPR and CBM post-grant matters before PTAB, achieving particularly successful results for patent owners, such as dismissal of numerous petitions on novel legal theories and denial of proposed grounds of review and complete denials of review for claims being asserted in concurrent litigation.
+PTAB Post-Grant Matters – Lead counsel in over 115 IPR and CBM post-grant matters before PTAB, achieving particularly successful results for patent owners, such as dismissal of numerous petitions on novel legal theories and denial of proposed grounds of review and complete denials of review for claims being asserted in concurrent litigation.
+Representative cases include:

 Tessera, Inc. v.
 Micron Technology, Inc., et al. – Represented Tessera in a suit in the Eastern District of Texas involving patent infringement claims concerning semiconductor packaging technology.
 The suit was resolved by a settlement entitling Tessera to $80 million and significant future royalties.

 Tessera, Inc. v.
 Amkor Technology, Inc. – Represented Tessera in an arbitration which resulted in a $64 million award for Tessera based on violation of a patent license agreement.